-- b.
+- 2. Customize the instance by installing the software and applications to share. - 3.
+Do the following to make your AMI safe and reliable for sharing: - Always delete the shell history before bundling.
+The shell history may contain sensitive information. - b.
 If you have saved your instance credentials, such as your key pair, remove them or move them to a location that is not going to be included in the AMI. - c.
 Ensure that the administrator password and passwords on any other accounts are set to an appropriate value for sharing.
 These passwords are available for anyone who launches your shared AMI. - d.
-Remove any saved passwords that you do not want to share. - e.
 Make sure to test your AMI before you share it. - 4.
 Run Sysprep to prepare the instance and enable new password generation when instances are launched from the AMI.
-The instance shuts down. - 5.
-Create the AMI.
+The instance shuts down. - Create the AMI.
 For more information, see Creating an Amazon EBS-Backed Windows AMI (p.
-40) or Creating an Instance Store-Backed Windows AMI (p.
-42).
+50) or Creating an Instance Store-Backed Windows AMI (p.
+52).